wp-plugins/fancier-author-box/readme.txt

 1. Download the plugin from this page and extract it
 2. Copy the fancier-author-box folder to the "/wp-content/plugins/" directory
-3. Activate the plugin through the "Plugins" menu in WordPress dashobard
+3. Activate the plugin through the "Plugins" menu in WordPress dashboard

 == Features ==